Smart fitness puts premium on the personal touch

-NEW YORK (Reuters) - Even in the vastness of the online fitness universe, it all comes down to the human touch on your touch screen.
+NEW YORK, May 7 (Reuters) - Even in the vastness of the online fitness universe, it all comes down to the human touch on your touch screen.

 The latest, smartest devices and websites are enlisting online dating and gaming technology to forge real relationships in the virtual fitness world.